rameez14/Assigment2/README.md

 One user said to me that my CSS animations was not relevant, and I should not include them.

 ## Problem resolved three
-I take this comment on board, the reason why I never decided to get rid of the CSS animations was purely because I could demonstrate my knowledge of using CSS animations for this assignment.
+I have now removed majority of the CSS animations apart from my name as I believe this looks visually appealing and shows my knowledge on implementing CSS animations.
+The reason why I never removed the CSS animations initially was due to the assignment purposes.

 ## Testing four
 One user said to me that my website should be able to translate in to other languages.